-Beau also achieved a distinction in his Grade 1 Verse and Prose LAMDA exam in 2019..
+Beau also achieved a distinction in his Grade 1 Verse and Prose LAMDA exam, distinctions is both duologue and solo acting, and both a distinction and a bronze medal for verse speaking in 2019.

 |Fiona Wade is a St Giles’ alumni, who has become a successful actress;